 This is simply a misunderstanding of a term.
 In this case, “equitable” does not mean “equal” but really it more closely means “fair.”
 This process takes the financial and employment situations of both spouses into account and then distributes the estate in a manner that is fair for both spouses.
 This is a much more flexible way of distributing an estate, and often makes for a much more happy result on both sides.

-If you are facing a divorce and need legal representation and advice throughout the legal process, turn to the top rated Columbus divorce lawyers at Weis + O’Connor, LLC.
+If you are facing a divorce and need legal representation and advice throughout the legal process, turn to the top rated Columbus divorce lawyers at Weis Law Group.
 Our team of legal experts can provide you with legal counsel that has earned them numerous accolades, including a 10.0 Superb rating from Avvo®, being named in the Top 100 Best Law Firms by U.S. News & World Report, and being named a Board Certified Family Law Specialist by the Ohio State Bar Association.

-Call Weis + O’Connor, LLC today by dialing 614.428.0266 and request a confidential consultation for your case today.
+Call Weis Law Group today by dialing 614.428.0266 and request a confidential consultation for your case today.